 2. To broaden your NetSuite knowledge.
 The process of preparing for the certification exams is, as far as I am concerned, the most valuable part of the experience (assuming you actually invest the time to find good resources and/or effectively use the Help Center and Suite Answers while preparing – we’ll address tips for effective preparation later in this series).
 You’ll get exposed to features in NetSuite that you perhaps didn’t even know were there, you’ll be forced to be critical about your assumptions on how NetSuite works, etc. If done well, you’ll truly enrich yourself as you prepare for the exams, regardless of whether you pass or fail.

-The majority (80.5%) of NetSuite certified respondents in our ongoing (perpetual) survey (snapshot in March 2022), agree with this:
+The majority (80.5%) of NetSuite certified respondents in our (snapshot in March 2022), agree with this:

 1. To unlock access to perks.
 There are a few perks that come with getting NetSuite certified like being able to use the NetSuite certified logo which in turn increases your perceived expertise, getting 30% discount on future trainings, gaining access to some LinkedIn groups, etc. I don’t think these are worth getting certified for by themselves, but they are surely a nice extra.